aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Calculates the result of formulas.

+**Remarks**

 For all supported formulas, please see the list at https://docs.aspose.com/display/cellsnet/Supported+Formula+Functions

 ### calculateFormula(boolean ignoreError) {#calculateFormula-boolean-}
 ```